murugappanDev/DigitalXC/README.md

-# Secret Santa Assignment System
+# Secret Santa Game

 ## Overview
-This project is a **Secret Santa assignment system** built with **React**.
+This project is a **Secret Santa Game** built with **React**.
 It allows users to upload two CSV files—one containing the list of current employees and another with last year's assignments.
 The system ensures that:

 - Employees are randomly assigned a Secret Santa recipient.
 - No one is assigned to themselves.